 When examining the intersection of AI and copyright, the following general principles must form the basis of a common understanding amongst stakeholders, courts, policymakers, and the public.

 - Long standing copyright laws and policies must not be cast aside in favor of new laws or policies obligating creators to essentially subsidize AI technologies.
 Established copyright laws must not be weakened based on a mistaken belief that doing so is necessary to incentivize AI technologies.
 This is especially true when there is no evidence of market failure or problems warranting changes to the law.
-AI-specific statutory exceptions to copyright law that would effectively strip rightsholders of their ability to control and be compensated for the use of their copyrighted works for training purposes are not necessary and should be rejected.
+AI-specific statutory exceptions to copyright law that would effectively strip rightsholders of their ability to control and be compensated for the use of their copyrighted works for ingestion purposes are not necessary and should be rejected.

 - Education is paramount in the AI space.
 There must be efforts to educate participants and users in the AI industries to respect third-party rights such as copyright and otherwise act in an ethical and lawful manner.